jonkracht/technical-notes/terminal-notes.md

-CTRL + L  OR typing 'clear'  Clears terminal screen

-Navigation:
+# terminal notes

+## Navigation
 Navigate through words in a command:  CTRL + Left/Right Arrow Navigate to beginning/end of a line:  CTRL + A/E

-Deletion:
+## Deletion:
+Cursor to previous space:  CTRL + W
-Cursor to beginning of line:  CTRL + U
+Cursor to previous punctuation:  ALT + Backspace Cursor to beginning of line:  CTRL + U
 Cursor to end of line:  CTRL + K
 Cursor to end of word:  ALT + D

-Cursor to start of word:  ALT + Backspace
+CTRL + L  -or- type 'clear'  Clears terminal screen

 Paste most recently deleted text:  CTRL + Y

-Autocomplete:
+View more terminal commands with `stty -a`

+## Autocomplete
-Begin typing command and hit TAB for suggestions
+Begin typing command and hit TAB for available completions

-Open an application as a background task:
+## Run application as a background task
-Append an '&' to the end of the command
+Append '&' to the end of the run command
 ex: `gedit &` launches gedit as a background task leaving terminal functional

 Send a process to background with CTRL + Z